OliPi-Project/olipi-moode/README.md

 4. ❗ <u>Moode configuration reminder</u>

-    To display the spectrometer or screensaver "Orbital" you need to enable loopback in Moode UI: `configure > Audio > ALSA Options`.
+    To display the spectrometer or screensaver "Orbital" or peak-meter you need to enable loopback in Moode UI: `configure > Audio > ALSA Options`.

 ## 🖥 Services